joselimajr/SpotiDownloader/README.md

 # spddl GUI

 **spddl GUI** is a graphical user interface for downloading Spotify tracks, albums, and playlists using either the SpotifyDown or Yank servers.
-This application is built with PyQt6 and provides an easy-to-use interface for the spddl library.

 ## Screenshots